eduardolat/localbackup/README.md

   </a>
 </p>

-Utility to make local backups easily and without the hassle. **If you like the project you can leave a star! ⭐️**
+Utility to make local backups (and now remote) easily and without the hassle. **If you like the project you can leave a star! ⭐️**

 ## Basic Usage